7-Week Camp for Boys

 Our Camp Program:

 7-week campers at Chewonki experience a wide variety of stimulating and enjoyable in-camp activities complimented by wilderness trip adventures suited to their age.
-Boys may choose their own program from variety of options including nature study, camp craft, canoeing kayaking, sailing, art, pottery, swimming, tennis, field sports, archery, farm and gardening, woodworking, renewable energy workshops and photography.
+Boys may choose their own program from variety of options including nature study, camp craft, canoeing kayaking, sailing, art, pottery, swimming, tennis, field sports, archery, farm and gardening, woodworking and renewable energy workshops.
 We place a special emphasis on natural history and ecology, as well as wilderness skills, canoeing, hiking and sailing.

 Special all-camp activities like campfires, carnivals, scavenger hunts, polar bear dips, stargazing and group games help round out the summer program.
-Each camp session is comprised of approximately 160 boys divided into cabin groups of 7 t0 10 campers.
+Each camp session is comprised of approximately 160 boys divided into cabin groups of 7-to-10 campers.

 Our 7-week campers have the opportunity to engage in more in-depth endeavors while at camp.
 Past opportunities have included wooden boat building, focused areas of skill development, and public service projects.
 7-Week Ospreys also have the opportunity for additional wilderness trips.